lsds/KungFu/CONTRIBUTING.md

 ### Concepts

-* PeerSpec: PeerSpec is the metadata that describes a single worker, it tells the runner how to start the worker and also tells all peers how to find each other.
+* PeerID: PeerID is the unique identifier of a peer, it tells the runner how to start the peer and also tells all peers how to find each other.

-* ClusterSpec: ClusterSpec is the list of **PeerSpec** from all peers in the cluster.
+* ClusterSpec: ClusterSpec is the ordered list of **PeerID** from all peers in the cluster.
 It is a common constant shared among all peers in the cluster.

 * HostSpec: HostSpec is the metadata that describes a host machine.